 In the case of a disposition as part of a separation or divorce settlement, the disposition will not be considered to be less than fair market value if the applicant or resident receives important considerations not measurable in dollar terms.

-Non-affiliated Group, Organization or Individual - Any group, organization or individual which is not an “affiliated group, organization or individual”.
+Non-Affiliated Group, Organization or Individual – Any group, organization or individual which is not an “affiliated group, organization or individual.”

-Non-Housing Program - All or any CHA-owned portions of buildings, structures, sites, complexes, equipment, rolling stock or other conveyances, roads, walks, passageways, parking lots, or other real or personal property including the site where the building, property or structure is located.
+Non-Housing Program – All or any CHA-owned portions of buildings, structures, sites, complexes, equipment, rolling stock or other conveyances, roads, walks, passageways, parking lots, or other real or personal property including the site where the building, property or structure is located.
 A Non-Housing Program includes, but is not limited to, common areas, entrances, elevators, the CHA’s offices and the offices of the private management companies, community centers, day care facilities, senior citizen centers, social service offices, mail delivery, laundry rooms/facilities and trash disposal.
-Furthermore, Non-Housing programs include any aid, benefit or service provided by the CHA, policies, administrative procedures, services, and non-tangible matters whose operation contribute to the application for housing, full enjoyment of housing, and full participation in the CHA’s housing programs.N
+Furthermore, Non-Housing programs include any aid, benefit or service provided by the CHA, policies, administrative procedures, services, and non-tangible matters whose operation contribute to the application for housing, full enjoyment of housing, and full participation in the CHA’s housing programs.

+Non-Necessary Property – Items that are not essential for daily living.
+Examples of non-necessary personal property include:

+Campers

+Motorhomes

+Travel trailers (if not used for day-to-day transportation)

+All-terrain vehicles (ATVs) that are not for regular transportation

+Bank accounts

+Financial investments

+Recreational boats

+Expensive jewelry without religious or cultural value

+Collectibles

+Equipment not generating business income

+Luxury items

+Exclusion Threshold: Non-necessary personal property is excluded if the combined value of such property does not exceed the current HUD published imputed amount; 24 CFR § 5.603.

-Opportunity Area - Designation for a census tract with less than 20% family poverty and less than 5% non-elderly subsidized housing saturation, or an improving tract with moderate neighborhood indicators.
+Opportunity Area – Designation for a census tract with less than 20% family poverty and less than 5% non-elderly subsidized housing saturation, or an improving tract with moderate neighborhood indicators.

-Other Person Under the Resident’s Control - A person who, although not staying as a guest in the unit, is, or was at the time of the activity in question, on the premises because of an invitation from the resident or other member of the household who has express or implied authority to so consent on behalf of the resident.
-Absent evidence to the contrary, a person temporarily and infrequently on the premises solely for legitimate commercial purposes is not “under the resident’s control.”; 24 CFR § 5.1.
+Other Person Under the Resident’s Control – A person who, although not staying as a guest in the unit, is, or was at the time of the activity in question, on the premises because of an invitation from the resident or other member of the household who has express or implied authority to so consent on behalf of the resident.
+Absent evidence to the contrary, a person temporarily and infrequently on the premises solely for legitimate commercial purposes is not “under the resident’s control;” 24 CFR § 5.1.

-Permanent Housing Choice Voucher (HCV) - A portable tenant-based HCV provided to fulfill the rights of residents under the RRC or Post 10/1/99 families and individuals so they can rent quality, affordable housing in the private housing market.
+Permanent Housing Choice Voucher (HCV) – A portable tenant-based HCV provided to fulfill the rights of residents under the RRC or Post 10/1/99 families and individuals so they can rent quality, affordable housing in the private housing market.
 HCV Program participants pay a percentage of their adjusted gross annual income for rent, with the remaining rent amount subsidized by a Housing Assistance Payment (HAP) made by the HCV Program Administrator directly to the property owner.
 The subsidy allows participating families and individuals to live in homes and neighborhoods that they might not have been able to afford otherwise.